ryantd42/NY-Legislative-Git/2023/A3715C-2023/bill.md

   § 2829.
 State and local authorities subject to the open  meetings  and freedom  of  information  laws.
-All state and local authorities, as such terms are defined in section two of this chapter, as well as all subsid- iaries AND AFFILIATES of such state and local authorities, as such terms are defined in section two of this chapter,  shall  be  subject  to  the provisions of articles six and seven of the public officers law relating
+All state and local authorities, as such terms are defined in section two of this chapter, as well as all subsid-
- A. 3715--B  5
+ A. 3715--C  5

- to  the  freedom of information and open meetings laws respectively.
+ iaries AND AFFILIATES of such state and local authorities, as such terms are defined in section two of this chapter,  shall  be  subject  to  the provisions of articles six and seven of the public officers law relating to  the  freedom of information and open meetings laws respectively.
 All state and local authorities, as well as all subsidiaries AND  AFFILIATES of  such  state and local authorities, shall, to the extent practicable, stream all open meetings and public hearings on their website  in  real- time,  post video recordings of all open meetings and public hearings on their website within five business days of the meeting  or  hearing  and maintain such recordings for a period of not less than five years.
   §  11.
-This act shall take effect on the thirtieth day after  it  shall have  become  a  law; provided, however, that the provisions of subpara- graph 2 of paragraph (d) and paragraph (i) of section 1411 of  the  not- for-profit corporation law, as amended by sections six and eight of this act  shall  not apply retroactively to contracts or agreements between a local development corporation and  a  municipal  corporation,  state  or local authority, or district entered into prior to the effective date of this  act;  and  provided,  further, that if section one of subpart B of part SS of chapter 58 of the laws of 2024 shall not have taken effect on or before such date then section ten of this act shall  take  effect  on the same date and in the same manner as such chapter of the laws of 2024 takes effect.
+This act shall take effect on the thirtieth day after it shall have become a law; provided, however, that the  provisions  of  subpara- graph  2  of paragraph (d) and paragraph (i) of section 1411 of the not- for-profit corporation law, as amended by sections six and eight of this act shall not apply retroactively to contracts or agreements  between  a local  development  corporation  and  a  municipal corporation, state or local authority, or district entered into prior to the effective date of this act.